Design Thinking as a Tool to Help Your Company Become Circular

 Photo: Representative of Ogoori and other green startups in Norway Summit 2020

-Ogoori uses regenerative design thinking to help its clients find the best solutions to transition from the linear model to a circular one, and incorporate ocean plastic in their products.
+Ogoori uses design thinking to help its clients find the best solutions to transition from the linear model to a circular one, and incorporate marine plastic in their products.

 Through design thinking, we aim to help companies that will use Ogoori's material as a service to change the way that they create green value for their final consumers.
 This is helping our customers (the companies) execute and test their new initiatives.
 We help our customers to design new products with the cradle-to-gate approach and with the expectation of evolution.
 And so, we influence growth in the economic shift to the circular model.

 Diagram: An illustration of linear economy, recycling economy and circular economy.

 Using design thinking, we can incorporate a view of new scenarios into the strategy.
 It helps to point out the expected uncertainties, finding new opportunities in the market, and get businesses to adopt a greener economic model, such as circular consumption.
 To set a framework for action is the ultimate goal.
 Ogoori is proud to contribute to companies who are acting to transform their strategies, planning for a disruptive change and use future thinking to build resilience.

 Join us in a partnership for the goals (SDG17) of generating economic growth in a more sustainable world.
 We are looking forward to exploring possibilities with you through design thinking.